-- and include existing businesses and established community institutions and non-profits, such as Highlands Partnership Network, an umbrella organization for many community groups. - Potentially include updating the communities' zoning districts and ordinances. - Respond to the needs of residents lacking transportation access to food, goods and services. - Capitalize on existing assets of the communities, such as the Allegheny Riverfront, municipal parks, and a sidewalk network and other active transportation infrastructure.
+- Potentially include updating the communities' zoning districts and ordinances. - Respond to the needs of residents lacking transportation access to food, goods and services. - Capitalize on existing assets of the communities, such as the Allegheny Riverfront, municipal parks, and a sidewalk network and other active transportation infrastructure.